stefanholek/gpgkeys/README.txt

 Installation
 ============

-Installation requires Python 2.5 or higher.
+Installation requires Python 2.5 or higher, including Python 3.3.

 gpgkeys depends on kmd_, which in turn uses the rl_ library.
 Since rl contains a C extension, it is a good idea to review its `installation